 Ultimate Supernatural Road Trip

 As a lover of all things Kansas, there’s nothing quite like the thrill of knowing my home state is so intricately tied to this juggernaut of a tv show.
 It’s always been so much fun hearing the name of a small town that I’ve traveled through and watching how it's portrayed on screen… Sometimes the locations they use are more believable than others.
 (Spoiler alert, you’re not going to find ton of brooding forests or looming mountains in Kansas.)

 To celebrate this pop-culture icon, I’ve assembled a Supernatural Road Trip in Kansas so the SPNFamily can enjoy Kansas just like Team Free Will.
 While the locations in the show are (mostly) based on real towns, many of the establishments mentioned are fictitious, so I've gathered some of the most popular stops in the area

 In the leadup to the battle at Stull, it was revealed that Sam and Dean drove two days for a Jayhawks game.
 The bad news for me as a fan of the K-State Wildcats, is that some of my favorite characters root for a rival team.
 But the good news is that you can also immerse yourself in the KU Basketball experience.
-While basketball may look different in the 2020-2021 season, during calmer years you can always grab a few tickets to a game.
 The University of Kansas campus is also home to James Naismith’s (the inventor of basketball) original rules for the game.
 You can dig into the history of the sport, and KU’s basketball legacy at the DeBruce Center, as well as with the Jayhawk Experience Tours which takes you through a walking tour of the university’s athletic venues.